 Don't Be a Diabetes Statistic – Take Control of Your Health

-To summarize, type 2 diabetes is a fully preventable, reversible condition that arises from faulty leptin signaling and insulin resistance.
-Therefore, diabetes can be controlled or reversed by recovering your insulin and leptin sensitivities.
+- Type 2 diabetes is a fully preventable, reversible condition that arises from faulty leptin signaling and insulin resistance.
+It is possible to control or reverse your diabetes without drugs by recovering your insulin and leptin sensitivities.
 The only known way to reestablish proper leptin and insulin signaling is through a proper diet and exercise.
 There is NO drug that can currently accomplish this, and I doubt if one will ever exist in the lifetime of anyone reading this!

 So please remember, your diet will make or break you if you're diabetic or pre-diabetic.
 Unfortunately, the conventional dietary recommendations for diabetics – that of a high complex carbohydrate, low saturated fat diet – is the exact opposite of what actually works.

-High complex carbohydrates include legumes, potatoes, corn, rice and grain products.
+High complex carbohydrates include legumes, potatoes, corn, rice, and grain products.
 Aside from legumes, you actually want to AVOID all the rest to prevent insulin resistance.
-Nearly all type 2 diabetics need to swap out their grains and sugars for other foods, such as protein, green veggies and healthy sources of fat.
-You will want to take special care to eliminate fructose, which is far more detrimental than any other type of sugar.
+Nearly all type 2 diabetics need to swap out their grains and sugars for other foods, such as protein, green veggies, and healthy sources of fat.

 I strongly advise keeping your total fructose consumption below 25 grams per day.
 However, it would be wise for most people to limit fructose to 15 grams or less, as it is virtually guaranteed you will be getting "hidden" sources of fructose from just about any processed food you eat.